Greek football clubs in European competitions: Intertoto Cup / UEFA Intertoto Cup

 ^{3}: The original game ended 2–1 for Panathinaikos and this led to a penalty shoot-out.
 While CSKA Sofia were leading by 3–2, the Soviet referee, Valentin Lipatov interrupted the shoot-out and declared the Bulgarian team as winners (although CSKA Sofia had shot 3 penalties no miss and Panathinaikos had shot 4 penalties 2 misses.
 Therefore, UEFA decided that the match should be replayed.

-^{4}: The Ukrainian team Dynamo Kyiv, participant in the Champions League, was disqualified by UEFA after its first game in the league stage (Dinamo Kyiv 1–0 Panathinaikos, at the Olimpiyskyi Stadion, Kyiv on 13 September 1995), when the Spanish referee Antonio Jesús López Nieto reported a bribe attempt (including minks and female escort).
+^{4}: The Ukrainian team Dynamo Kyiv, participant in the Champions League, were disqualified by UEFA after its first game in the league stage (Dinamo Kyiv 1–0 Panathinaikos, at the Olimpiyskyi Stadion, Kyiv on 13 September 1995), when the Spanish referee Antonio Jesús López Nieto reported a bribe attempt (including minks and female escort).
 To replace Dinamo Kyiv in the group stage, UEFA promoted its qualifying round rivals Aalborg.

 ^{5}: The first leg finished 2–1 to Maccabi Tel Aviv but UEFA awarded a 3–0 walkover to Maccabi Tel Aviv because PAOK fielded an ineligible suspended player (Liassos Louka).

 ^{6}: PAOK had lost to Metalist Kharkiv in the third qualifying round and Metalist Kharkiv were drawn against Schalke 04.
 However, they were excluded from the competition by UEFA for their involvement in a match-fixing scandal in the 2007–08 season.
 UEFA decided to replace them with PAOK in the play-off round.